 Months of entry

-This programme offers an intensive, year-long exploration of a wide range of contemporary issues in media, communications and development.
+The MSc Media, Communication and Development offers an intensive, year-long exploration of a wide range of contemporary issues in media, communications and development.

 Information for international students

 For country-specific information regarding entry requirements, fees, and scholarships avaliable, please visit LSE's country pages.